 Cocker Spaniel Health

 - Eye Conditions: Cocker Spaniels can suffer from various eye conditions, with cataracts being the most common because they can be hereditary.
 Due to this, The American Spaniel Club (ASC) requires a yearly eye exam for dogs registered with the club.
-A study from the ASC estimates that 8 to 11 percent of Cocker Spaniels have cataracts.
+A study from the ASC estimates that 8-11 percent of Cocker Spaniels have cataracts.
 As with people, surgery is usually necessary to remove them.
-Other eye conditions to watch out for include Progressive Retinal Atrophy, which often presents as night blindness first and for which there is no treatment, and Keratoconjunctivitis sicca (KCS), or dry eye, which can look like red and irritated eyes and can be treated with medication.
+Other eye conditions to watch out for include Progressive Retinal Atrophy (PRA), which often presents as night blindness first and for which there is no treatment, and Keratoconjunctivitis sicca (KCS), or dry eye, which can look like red and irritated eyes and can typically be treated with medication.

-- Hip Dysplasia: Hip dysplasia is a painful condition when the ball and socket of the hip doesn’t fit correctly.
-The ASC recommends that Cocker Spaniels be evaluated for hip dysplasia after turning 2 years old.
+- Hip Dysplasia: Hip dysplasia is a painful condition where the ball and socket of the hip doesn’t fit correctly.
 This issue, usually seen in larger breeds of dogs, can be hard to spot at first but can eventually cause arthritis or other joint issues.
 A range of treatment options is available for hip dysplasia, including weight loss, physical therapy or joint supplements.

 - Skin Infections: A Cocker Spaniel’s skin can get oily, so seborrhea and dermatitis are common issues.
 A thorough rinsing after bathing can help prevent some skin problems.
 Medication or a shorter cut might be recommended for treatment, depending on the exact condition.

 - Ear Infections: There’s no doubt a Cocker Spaniel’s ears are adorable.
 Big, long and just cute, they certainly add to the playful looks of this breed.
-Those cute ears can sometimes trap moisture inside, which can lead to a host of issues.
+Those cute ears, though, can trap moisture inside, which can lead to many issues.
 Thoroughly drying after baths or outside playtime can help.
-Additionally, some Cocker Spaniels have oil glands that produce too much oil in their ears, leading to infections.
 If you think your pup has an ear infection, talk to your vet.
-Medication is a common treatment for many ear issues.
+Prophylactic weekly ear cleaning can help to prevent infections.